 Select a detection name from the menu to navigate to the detail page for that detection.
 The detail page contains information about the type of detection that occurred and what it means, as well as when the detection occurred and the duration of the issue.
 For more information, see Detection detail page.

-- Search for transaction records associated with a connection (Requires an Explore appliance or other supported recordstore)
+- Search for transaction records associated with a connection (Requires a configured recordstore)

 - Click a circle or line to access the drop-down menu.
 Click Records.
 A records query page opens and displays all the records from each connected device, including all record types associated with the device connection protocols.